 I feel lucky to have discovered Iyengar Yoga whilst a student in Edinburgh in my late teens.
 From the start I loved its precision and focus on alignment, and the energy and strength it gave me.

-After studying with Liz Ballantyne and Julie Anderson, I gained my Introductory teaching certificate in November 2020 and am now very excited to be able to share my love of yoga with others.
+I gained my Level 1 teaching certificate in 2020 and am now very excited to be able to share my love of yoga with others.

 I was introduced to yoga in 2000, starting with Hatha and subsequently Vinyasa yoga classes.
 This led to my training as a Hatha yoga teacher in India in 2006.